1 Per Cento - The Power of Marginal Gains

 He called it "The Aggregation of Marginal Gains".

 Engineers may know this as Kaizen or Continuous Improvement.
-Whether you're truly improving by exactly 1% every single day isn't the point - it's a philosophy of forward progress towards a worth goal.
+Whether you're truly improving by exactly 1% every single day isn't the point - it's a philosophy of forward progress towards a worthy goal.

 At TRO designs, we're not just sitting on our culos.